Rami Jaffee

 Rami Jaffee (born March 11, 1969) is an American musician.
-He is best known as the keyboardist for the rock band Foo Fighters, whom he initially joined in a touring and session capacity in 2005.
-Jaffee has contributed to six of the band's studio albums, and in 2017 formally joined the band as a full-time member.
+He is the keyboardist for the rock band Foo Fighters, whom he initially joined in a touring and session capacity in 2005.
+He has contributed to seven of the band's studio albums, and formally joined the band as a full-time member in 2017.

-Prior to joining Foo Fighters, Jaffee was a member of The Wallflowers from 1990 to 2005, and again from 2013 to 2015.
+Prior to joining Foo Fighters, Jaffee was a member of The Wallflowers from 1990 to 2005, and again from 2012 to 2013.
 He has worked with many artists including Pete Yorn, Stone Sour, Joseph Arthur and Coheed and Cambria.

 Early life

 Jaffee was born on March 11, 1969, to a Russian Ashkenazi Jewish father and a Moroccan Sephardic Jewish mother in Los Angeles.
 When he was 13, he purchased a keyboard and was soon playing with local bands.
 After graduating from Fairfax High School, he continued to play in various bands, and he took session work in recording studios.